 Renters facing imminent eviction can sometimes receive emergency assistance as well.
 This is more likely offered to families that are faced with a one time, short term crisis.
 There may be free legal aid and landlord mediation provided.
 Other assistance may be provided in the form of cash to pay any back rent.
 Or a non-profit may provide a loan for certain housing expenses or rental costs, which will limit the organizations overall risk as the funds will need to be repaid by the participant.

 A key goal of all these Michigan based agencies is on homeless prevention.
 So while the financial aid is limited, and is based mostly on grants from HUD, there are different resources available.
 It is recommend to call an agency right away, as soon as you need help.
+Learn more on preventing homelessness.

 The Continuum of Care organizations also partner together to coordinate resources and can provide referrals.
 So get information on other resources available in Michigan that can prevent the eviction or help the homeless get rehoused.